 An hour or so later the other guests had arrived, and we all sat down for a wonderful Seder.
 Special attention was given to our two new friends from Sacramento with much warmth.
 The evening ended and “all’s well that ends well.”
 We hugged goodbye with the understanding that this was the end of an evening and the beginning of a new friendship.

-David and Deborah were living in extremely difficult circumstances in a small cottage in west Sacramento.
-Their parents were both deceased and there were little to no family and just a few friends.
-Their father was Jewish and a holocaust professor at U.C.
+David and Deborah were living in extremely difficult circumstances in a small cottage in West Sacramento.
+Their parents were both deceased and they had here were little to no family and just a few friends.
+Their father was Jewish and a Holocaust professor at U.C.
 Davis.
-The mother was German and was a stay-at-home mom.
-The Jewish family did not like the German.
+Their mother was German and was a stay-at-home mom.
+The extended Jewish family did not like the extended German family, and vice versa.
 The German family did not like the Jew.
 Both parents died and left no money at all.